simonsobs/tileviewer/docs/usage.md

 ### Highlight Regions

-When present in the database, a section will be rendered in the layer menu for highlight regions.
+When applicable, a section will be rendered in the layer menu for highlight regions.
 These regions can be toggled on/off via checkboxes.
 The regions are rendered as simple rectangular overlays.
 When hovered over, information will be displayed and a user can open a menu in order to download a cutout of the active baselayer within the region's boundary.

 The screenshot below shows an example of a displayed highlight region named **Region 1** when the region is hovered over.